Are We There Yet? A Brief Survey of Music Emotion Prediction Datasets, Models and Outstanding Challenges: Models and approaches

 A distinction between the various models can be made based on the input modality.
 Some models are exclusively based on MIDI such as the multi-task architecture proposed by \cite{qiu2022novel}, and as such use a token-based representation.
 Given the limited size of MIDI datasets, the accuracy of such models is limited, e.g., the model by \cite{qiu2022novel} reaches 67.56\% accuracy when predicting between four emotion classes.
 Most of the existing MER models are based on audio, and hence they take as input raw audio.
 This is often converted into Mel-spectrograms which are then processed through convolutional neural networks (CNNs) \cite{sarkar2020recognition}, or the audio could be directly processed through a WaveNet architecture, which is a type of temporal CNN \cite{do2020hcmus}.
-In recent years, audio embeddings pretrained on large-scale datasets have become available, providing researchers with tools to enable transfer learning.
-For instance, \cite{thao2021attendaffectnet} incorporated a VGGish network with Transformers, achieving mean squared error (MSE) and Pearson correlation coefficient (PCC) values of 0.117 and 0.655 for arousal, respectively, and 0.170 and 0.575 for valence, respectively.